kyleiwaniec/w205Project/cron/sequence.md

-user is prompted to add twitter keys bootstrap script. keywords have been set to all alphanumeric to capture all tweets: a,b,c,...,8,9,0
+user is prompted to add twitter keys bootstrap script. flume keywords have been set to top 100 words on twitter.

 ```